tucats/ego/docs/API.md

 operations.
 When using this token, it should be used as a Bearer token in subsequent REST operations as the `Authentication: Bearer` header.

+A less secure mechanism can be used to authenticate, by providing username and password credentials using the `Authentication: Basic` header, followed by a Base64 encoding of the "username:password" string.
+This can be used for initial development and debugging, but an authenticated token is the preferred way to interact with the table services.
+In the future, the `Basic` authentication support may be removed, requiring a `Bearer` token authentication.

 &nbsp;
 &nbsp;